Mental health: HR guide

 In some situations the employer will have to balance the interests of employees affected by an employee with a mental health illness and the interests of the employee with the illness.

 There was a case involving an employee suffering from schizophrenia who did not take their medication on the advice of their doctor.
 The employee sexually assaulted two women at work and, subsequently, the employer dismissed the employee on the grounds of gross misconduct.
-The employment tribunal held that the dismissal was unfair because the employer had not considered whether the employee was culpable and aware of their actions.
+The tribunal held that the dismissal was unfair because the employer had not considered whether the employee was culpable and aware of their actions.

 Constructive unfair dismissal may also be relevant.
 Employers have implied duties such as the implied duty of trust and confidence (which employees also have) and the implied duty to ensure a safe working environment.
 If an employer commits a fundamental breach of the employee’s contract, such as one of these implied terms, an employee (with the requisite continuous service) could resign swiftly as a result of the breach and claim constructive unfair dismissal.